microsoft/vscode-python-debugger/README.md

 Note:
 - The Python extension offers the python debugger extension as an optional installation, including it during the setup process.
-- This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language (i.e., Python >= 3.7).
+- This extension is supported for all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.
+See below for support on deprecated Python versions.

 ## Purpose